How to start the process

 Childminders are required to complete the following training prior to registration:

 - Paediatric First Aid training

-- Training which helps you to understand and implement the EYFS, if you do not already have training /qualifications in the EYFS that is current.
+- Training which helps you to understand and implement the EYFS (if you do not have current training/qualifications in the EYFS)

 If you have any queries about becoming a childminder, please contact: